maendeleolab/maendeleolab_route/README.md

 ## [Context](#Context)

-- This repo was built to create route tables.
+- This repo was built to create route tables, add route entries and remove routes.

 - It can be used on any Linux environment in AWS or on-premises.